-- the person has reached the established old-age pension age (63.5 years for men and 62 years for women in 2017).
+- 1) the person has reached the established old-age pension age (63.6 years for men and 62.3 years for women in 2018).
 Since 2012, the retirement age has been rising gradually by 2 months a year for men and 4 months a year for women until reaching the statutory retirement age of 65 for both men and women by 2026; - 2) has the minimum record of pension social insurance established for old-age pension (has paid the pension social insurance contributions for at least 15 years).

 The pension social insurance record is the period in which the obligatory pension social insurance payments are made or must be made either by the person themselves or on his/her behalf.
-Starting from 2018, the obligatory pension social insurance record requirement will increase.
-In 2018 the mandatory record will be 30 years and 6 months and will be increased in every subsequent year until it reaches 35 years in 2027.
+Starting from 2018, the obligatory pension social insurance record requirement increased.
+In 2018, the mandatory record is at least 30 years and 6 months and will be increased in every subsequent year until it reaches 35 years in 2027.